thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

 * `days_supply`
 * `disease`

 The columns `medication_id` and `disease` correspond to existing tables in the database.

-You will need to:
+The `id` fields from the `csv` should be treated as industry standard identifiers that are usable at any hospital.

+### Tasks

+Using this `csv`, and the corresponding data that was seeded in the database, you will need to:

 1. Ingest the `csv` into the database in whatever manner seems most fitting.
+    * Assume this is data we purchased from a vendor in order to improve our product offering.
+    * Additional features will be built on top of the different elements found in the data.
 2. Create a set of analytics around the data ingested to determine the following:
     * The most commonly prescribed drug at each hospital.
     * The average number of prescriptions written by each prescriber.
     * Most common medication ordered to treat each disease.
-    * Which prescriber appears to prescribe the greatest quantity (`frequency_per_day * days_supply`) of addictive painkillers.
+    * Which prescriber appears to prescribe the greatest number of effective doses (`effective_dose = one medication order * frequency_per_day * days_supply`) of addictive painkillers.
         * Denoted by the `opioid` `boolean` on `Drug`.
+        * ex: Medication A with a frequency of 2 and a days supply of 7.
+            * `effective_dose = 1 * 2 * 7`
+            * `=> 14`
 3. The logic related to these analytics should be tested using `rspec`.
 4. Create a set of API endpoints that can be called to retrieve this information in a structured `JSON` format.

 ### Submission
-* To submit your work create a pull request with your branch against the original branch.
-* For more information on creating a pull request, reference GitHub: https://help.github.com/articles/creating-a-pull-request/
+* To submit your work, simply send an email indicating you have finished.
+We already have access to the repo, as it was created for you.